-- Serve correct portion sizes- younger children don’t need big portions, therefore if they are given larger quantities of food, they are likely to become too full and leave the majority on their plate, which can be avoided by serving portions appropriate to the child’s age.
-For older pupils, encourage them to eat smaller portions, and only go back for seconds if they’re still hungry.
+- Serve correct portion sizes- younger children don’t need big portions.
+Therefore, when given more significant quantities of food, they are likely to become too full and leave the majority on their plate, which can be avoided by serving portions appropriate to the child’s age.
+Encourage older pupils to eat smaller portions and only go back for seconds if they’re still hungry.

-- Make pupils aware of the issue- especially for older pupils, schools can demonstrate the impact of food wastage on their environment on a wider scale, similarly to Loughborough High who launched a campaign after realising how much food was being thrown out.
-They started by measuring a week’s waste and then filling the equivalent of black bags (around 20) with paper and card and putting them in the middle of the school hall so pupils saw them when they arrived for assembly.
-The students were then asked to come up with their ideas for reducing waste.
+- Make pupils aware of the issue- especially for older pupils; schools can demonstrate the impact of food wastage on their environment on a broader scale, similarly to Loughborough High, who launched a campaign after realising how much food was wasted.
+They started by measuring a week’s waste and then filling the equivalent of black bags (around 20) with paper and cards and putting them in the middle of the school hall, so pupils saw them when they arrived for assembly.
+The students were asked to come up with their ideas for reducing waste.

 Visit Stop Food Waste Day’s website to learn more about the campaign.

-With most of the world in lockdown due to COVID-19, including schools, many workers are having to adapt to working from home, a new style of working for professionals in the education industry.
-For education professionals, this new style of working can bring up a variety of challenges, including how to continue as normal during these unusual working conditions.
+With most of the world in lockdown due to COVID-19, including schools, many workers have to adapt to working from home, a new working style for professionals in the education industry.
+For education professionals, this unique working style can bring up various challenges, including how to continue as usual during these unusual working conditions.

-To ensure working life continues as normal, we’ve put together our top tips for working from home, with simple points on how to keep some normality during these unprecedented times.
+We’ve put together our top tips for working from home to ensure working life continues, with simple points on keeping some normality during these unprecedented times.

 Set goals (and stick to them)

-Even though many schools are shut and pupils are at home, it’s still important to try and set achievable goals for yourself, staff and students.
+With many schools shut and pupils at home, it’s still important to try and set achievable goals for yourself, staff and students.
 These can include catching up on admin work, setting reading tasks for pupils or simply communicating with parents; by setting achievable goals, you’ll add some structure and normality into your new routine.
 If you need any assistance on software maintenance, the staff at ami are happy to help.

 Set up a comfortable working space

-Those of us who are not used to working from home are unlikely to be blessed with impressive office spaces, but it’s vital to set up a separate space that you can dedicate to your work.
+Those who are not used to working from home are unlikely to be blessed with impressive office spaces, but it’s vital to set up a separate area that you can dedicate to your work.

-It’s easy to fall into the habit of bringing your laptop onto the sofa, however, spaces that you use to relax should be reserved for just that purpose, otherwise, it can be difficult to switch off at the end of the day.
+It’s easy to fall into the habit of bringing your laptop onto the sofa.
+However, spaces you use to relax should be reserved for just that purpose.
+Otherwise, switching off at the end of the day can be challenging.
 If possible, set up a dedicated working space, such as a dining room table, spare room or anywhere in your home with minimal disruption.

 Establish a routine

-Routines are what keep us focused and grounded, and since we’re creatures of habit, it’s important to try and set and maintain a routine each day to help ease the transition into home working.
-Try and maintain similar habits that you practised when working out of the home, such as morning exercise, waking up at the same time every day, making a healthy breakfast etc. Sticking to a routine will eventually help to bring some normality into your new style of working.
+Routines keep us focused and grounded, and since we’re creatures of habit, it’s essential to try and set and maintain structure each day to help ease the transition into home working.
+Try and maintain similar habits that you practised when working out of the home, such as morning exercise, waking up at the same time every day, making a healthy breakfast etc. Sticking to a routine will eventually help bring normality into your new working style.

 Take regular breaks

-When working in a school or education environment, it can often be difficult to find time to take regular breaks, especially if surrounded by pupils.
-When working from home, it can be easy to stay at your desk for hours without realising the time, which can have detrimental effects on your back and eyesight.
-Whether you get up to make a drink, stretch or simply pet your dog, set yourself a reminder to take regular screen breaks; your dog will appreciate the extra belly rubs!
+When working in a school or education environment, taking regular breaks can often be challenging, especially if surrounded by pupils.
+It can be easy to stay at your desk for hours without realising the time, negatively affecting your back and eyesight when working from home.
+Whether you get up to make a drink, stretch or pet your dog, set yourself a reminder to take regular screen breaks; your dog will appreciate the extra belly rubs!

 Ask for support

-Despite the COVID-19 crisis, business at ami will continue as normal, and our staff are here to help.
-If you have any queries regarding our software, don’t hesitate to get in touch with a member of our team.
-Remote working can lead to the feeling of isolation for many people, but it’s important to remember that we’re all in this situation together, therefore we should support each other during these difficult times.
+Despite the COVID-19 crisis, business at ami will continue as usual, and our staff are here to help.
+If you have any queries regarding our software, don’t hesitate to contact a member of our team.
+Remote working can lead to isolation for many people, but it’s important to remember that we’re all in this situation together.
+Therefore, we should support each other during these difficult times.

-Councils and staff can use this time to monitor food trends to see the types of food pupils have been ordering, helping to determine which areas to focus on for spend and allowing schools to reduce food wastage and save money.
-This can be done through ami’s Infinity and Transact software, trusted by thousands of schools and councils across the UK.
+Councils and staff can use this time to monitor food trends to see the types of food pupils have been ordering, helping to determine which areas to focus on for spending and allowing schools to reduce food wastage and save money.
+Food trend monitoring can be done through ami’s Infinity and Transact software, trusted by thousands of schools and councils across the UK.

 Maintain regular communication

-As professionals across the world make the transition from office to home-based working, it is vital for individuals and teams to maintain regular communication, even when discussing non-work-related topics.
+As professionals worldwide transition from office to home-based working, it is vital for individuals and teams to maintain regular communication, even when discussing non-work-related topics.

 One of the benefits of working within an office or school is the opportunity to chat with colleagues, discuss weekend plans and build friendships.
-Even though face-to-face contact is now minimised, with modern technology teams can continue that communication through tools such as Microsoft Teams, Zoom, House Party and more, helping to maintain that important social interaction.
+Even though face-to-face contact is now minimised, with modern technology, teams can continue that communication through tools such as Microsoft Teams, Zoom, House Party and more, helping to maintain that crucial social interaction.

 COVID-19 has proved to be challenging for many professionals in the education sector.
-By practising these simple methods and with business at ami continuing as normal, adapting to this new style of working can be seamless and straightforward.
+By practising these simple methods, adapting to this new working style can be seamless and straightforward.
 For help and support, please don’t hesitate to contact the team at aim.

-As schools face the many challenges caused by the Coronavirus (COVID-19) we want to assure you that at AMI Education we are closely monitoring the situation to ensure we can continue to support our customers.
+As schools face the many challenges caused by Coronavirus (COVID-19), we want to assure you that at AMI Education, we are closely monitoring the situation to ensure we can continue to support our customers.

 Advice to Schools

 If your school should need to close, we ask that your systems remain switched on and running.
-This will allow our support team to carry out remote upgrades and continue to work on any outstanding cases, helping to reduce any issues and ensuring your return to school is as seamless as possible.
+Keeping your systems running will allow our support team to carry out remote upgrades and work on outstanding cases, helping to reduce any issues and ensuring your return to school is as seamless as possible.